BrandonJoffe/home_surveillance/Readme.md

 ## Notes and Features ##

+### Camera control panel ###
 ---

 - To add your own IP camera simply add the URL of the camera into field on the camera panel on the client dashboard.

 - Cameras can be set to perform motion detection, face recognition and person tracking

+### Alert control panel ###
+---

+- The Dashboard allows you to configure your own email and alarm trigger alerts.

+- The alerts panel allows you to set up certain events such as the recognition of a particular person or motion detection so that you receive an email alert when the event occurs.
+The confidence slider sets the accuracy that you would like to use for recognition events.
+By default you'll receive a notification if a person is recognised with a percentage greater than 50%.

+- The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
+The RPI alarm interface code is yet to be uploaded, but will be available shortly.

+### Faces detected panel ###
+---

 - Faces that are detected are shown in the faces detected panel on the Dashboard